waltforme/random/kubernetes-managedfields/apply_HTTP-PATCH.md

   operation: Apply
   time: "2024-10-01T21:53:28Z"
 ```
-The fields have a single manager which is `jun`.
+The fields have a single manager which is `jun` (operation: Apply).

 `kubectl apply --server-side` using the same `nginx-0930.yaml`, but as a second manager `jun-apply-again`.
 ```console